7purplebulls/finance-opt-tools/doc/source/stdlib/asset.rst

 	If ``name`` does not exist in ``A`` , it will throw an error:
 	LoadError: The asset collection has no asset named ``name``

-..function:: getVarForAsset(A, name::AbstractString)
+.. function:: getVarForAsset(A, name::AbstractString)

 	Returns the value of the variance of the given asset ``name`` .
 	If ``name`` does not exist in ``A`` , it will throw an error:
 	LoadError: The asset collection has no asset named ``name`` .

-..function:: setVarForAsset(A, name::AbstractString, value)
+.. function:: setVarForAsset(A, name::AbstractString, value)

 	Returns the ``value`` that was set as the variance of ``name`` in ``A`` .
 	If ``name`` does not exist in ``A`` , it will throw an error:
 	LoadError: The asset collection has no asset named ``name``

-..function:: getCoVarForAssetPair(A, name1::AbstractString, name2::AbstractString)
+.. function:: getCoVarForAssetPair(A, name1::AbstractString, name2::AbstractString)

 	Returns the value of the covariance between the assets ``name1`` and ``name2`` .
 	If ``name1`` does not exist in ``A`` , it will throw an error: